Organic Golden Milk

 Origin: India, Vietnam

-Golden Milk is one the most infamous remedies in Ayurvedic medicine originating in India.
+Golden Milk is one the most famous remedies in Ayurvedic medicine originating in India.
 Our Golden Milk is a mix of Turmeric, Ginger, and Cinnamon powder.
 Traditionally, the mix of spices is added to a pot of milk or milk alternative, brought to a simmer, and served hot.

 Health Tip: Add a pinch of black pepper to boost the benefits of Turmeric!